Shirdi Sai

 Shirdi Sai is a 2012 Indian Telugu-language biographical film, produced by A.Mahesh Reddy on AMR Sai Krupa Entertainments banner, directed by K. Raghavendra Rao.
 Starring Nagarjuna as the 19th-20th century spiritual guru Sai Baba of Shirdi who lived in western India, it is the cinematic depiction of some of his landmark life episodes, his teachings and his way of life.
 Music was composed by M. M. Keeravani.
-Shirdi Sai was released worldwide on 6 September 2012, and has received mixed to positive reviews while Nagarjuna received critical acclaim for his performance in the titular role with most reviewers hailing this as one of his career best performances.
+Shirdi Sai was released worldwide on 6 September 2012, and has received mixed to positive reviews while Nagarjuna received critical acclaim for his performance in the title role with most reviewers hailing this as one of his career best performances.

 Plot

-Shirdi Sai (Nagarjuna) appears in Shirdi at an early age and disappears.
+Shirdi Sai appears in Shirdi at an early age and disappears.
 He goes to the Himalayas and returns to Shirdi after a gap of 9 years.
 He chooses a dilapidated mosque as his abode.
 Amazed by his presence and miracles, the local people start calling him Sai Baba.
 He kept helping people around and spreading communal harmony by saying that there is only one God.
 Certain local people are suspicious of Sai Baba after they learn about his greatness over a period of time.
 The rest of the story is all about what Sai Baba did to make Shirdi the only pilgrimage for people of all religions and entering Samadhi.